Category Archives: The Craft of Writing

 An “at the same time in Bob’s apartment,” might not win you a Nobel prize but it will get the job done and if you vary it enough it will be perfect.
 You don’t need a whole scene if it’s not important.

-If it is dramatic and if its drama is relevant to the story, make it into a Scene.
+If it is dramatic and if that drama is relevant to the story, make it into a Scene.
 Otherwise, use a Sequel.

 Drama can come both from hot action scenes and tense low key suspenseful scenes.
 If, on the other hand, it’s just transportation, use a Sequel.